Partnership with parents

 As part of our home-school partnership, we want our parents to be actively involved in the life of the school so that they can help us make the right decisions for their child.
 Here are some of the ways that parents can help.

-Parents who want to help the school raise funds for activities and help organise events for parents and the community can join the Friends of Eden.
+Parents who want to help the school raise funds for activities and help organise events for parents and the community can join the Parent Shura.
 Please look out for a letter from the school early in September with full details.
+You can also contact the school for further information or attend any of our events.

 Effective Parenting Sessions